kevgleeson78/Theory-of-algorithms-project/README.md

 5: To run the application ensure you cd to folder the application is held.
 Type the following commands:
-* The first argument is the executible.
+* The first argument is the executable.
 * The second command is the file to be passed through the sha256 algorithm.
 * You can choose any file you wish in the below example I have use a text file named test.txt with a paragraph of text.
 ```bash